bullmoose20/MK-Docs/docs/komet/faqs.md

     Due to FlixPatrol moving a lot of their data behind a paywall and them reworking their pages to remove IMDb IDs and TMDb IDs the flixpatrol builders and default files have been removed.
 There currently are no plans to re-add them.

-??? blank "Komet Default `other_award` replaced with individual Award files (click to expand).<a class="headerlink" href="#awards" title="Permanent link">¶</a>"
+??? blank "Kometa Default `other_award` replaced with individual Award files (click to expand).<a class="headerlink" href="#awards" title="Permanent link">¶</a>"

     <div id="awards" />

-    The Komet Default file `other_award` is now deprecated and will no longer function.
+    The Kometa Default file `other_award` is now deprecated and will no longer function.

-    Individual Komet Default files have been introduced for several Awards, see the [Awards List](../defaults/collection_list.md#award-collections) for more information on the new options.
+    Individual Kometa Default files have been introduced for several Awards, see the [Awards List](../defaults/collection_list.md#award-collections) for more information on the new options.